How AI-Powered Chatbots are Transforming HR Practices

 - Streamline communications with employees and answer basic questions (think: vacation leaves, health benefits, payroll inquiries, etc.):

-- Be integrated with popular and already-in-use workplace communication platforms such as Slack, Workplace from Facebook, Skype for Business, etc.
+- Be integrated with popular and already-in-use workplace communication platforms such as Slack and Oneteam, Workplace from Facebook, Skype for Business, etc.

 Key takeaway: Since the chatbots (literally) take over the repetitive admin work, the recruiters can redirect their energies towards finding the right talent, driving strategic initiatives, and engaging candidates in a qualitative manner.
 Plus, chatbot help keep the HR processes going – irrespective of public holidays, weekends, etc.